 When you need surgery, you can trust the staff at Portsmouth Regional Hospital to deliver compassionate surgical care close to home.
 We offer the latest medical technologies and a wide range of inpatient and outpatient procedures.

-As pioneers in surgical techniques and technology for the Seacoast Region, we're leaders in cardiac surgery, image-guided stereotactic neurosurgery, sentinel node and stereotactic breast biopsy, image-guided endoscopic ear, nose and throat (ENT) surgery and middle ear surgery with argon laser.
-Our bariatric surgery program is accredited by the American College of Surgeons and by the American Society of Metabolic and Bariatric Surgeons.
+As pioneers in surgical techniques and technology for the Seacoast Region, we're leaders in cardiac surgery, image-guided stereotactic neurosurgery, sentinel node and stereotactic breast biopsy, image-guided endoscopic ear, nose and throat (ENT) surgery, middle ear surgery with argon laser, and orthopedic, vascular, thoracic and urologic surgery.